Last Updated on October 2, 2023 | SEE UPDATES

 - Binance – Best crypto exchange for day traders

-- Bybit – Great for margin trading
+- Bybit – Great UI design

 - CoinJar – Longest-standing Australian cryptocurrency exchange